Ian-McConachie-CU/drone_position_hold/README.md

-This is the ros workspace that is present on the Pi to send mocap data for the position hold functionality
+This is the ROS workspace that is present on the Pi to send mocap data for the position hold functionality.